mailcow/mailcow-dockerized-docs/docs/i_u_m/i_u_m_migration.en.md

     Alternatively, you can use the `./helper-scripts/backup_and_restore.sh` script to create a full backup on the source machine, then install mailcow on the target machine as usual, copy over your `mailcow.conf` and use the same script to restore your backup to the target machine.

 **1\.**
-Install [Docker](https://docs.docker.com/engine/installation/linux/) and [Docker Compose](https://docs.docker.com/compose/install/) on your new server.
+Install [Docker](https://docs.docker.com/engine/installation/linux/) and [docker-compose](https://docs.docker.com/compose/install/) on your new server.

 Quick installation for most operation systems: